 This creamy Pumpkin and Sage Risotto gets a fall twist with the addition of pumpkin and warm sage.
 This is a wonderful Autumn side dish or a delicious addition to your holiday menu.

 Risotto may seem like an intimidating dish to make, but it is really quite easy.
 It simply requires a little patience and time.
 The key to perfect risotto is slowly cooking the rice by gradually adding hot liquid.
 This process brings out the starches in the rice which creates the creamy consistency that risotto is known for.

 Pumpkin and sage risotto is full of wonderful fall flavor.
 With sweet pumpkin puree and warm sage, this is a seasonal favorite and is perfect for holiday menus.
 Serve with beef, poultry, pork, or seafood for a restaurant-style meal at home.

 - Arborio rice - the traditional rice for risotto.
-More discussion about this below.
+More discussion about this is below.

 - Stock/broth - this adds much more flavor than just using water.
 Vegetable or chicken broth both work fine.
 I use vegetable broth in this recipe to keep the recipe vegetarian.

 - Parmesan cheese and cream - added at the end to enhance the creamy consistency.

-- Pumpkin puree and fresh sage - added to bring wonderful fall flavor to this dish.
+- Pumpkin puree and fresh sage are added to bring wonderful fall flavor to this dish.

 Risotto is typically made with Arborio rice, a type of short-grain rice.
 It's fat and oval-shaped with a white exterior.
 Arborio has a higher starch content than other varieties of rice.
-This starch releases when cooked, which results in the creamy consistency typical of risotto dishes.
+This starch is released when cooked, which results in the creamy consistency typical of risotto dishes.

 Arborio rice is widely available at most supermarkets and can be found in the rice aisle.